All Articles/

 • Rodent signs: Droppings (fresh are dark and moist), gnaw marks, grease rubs along walls.

-"Romex helped us reduce our pest issues significantly.
-Their thorough inspections and professional treatments have kept our establishment pest-free for over a year!" - John D., Restaurant Owner, Dallas, TX
+"Romex Pest Control has been a game-changer for our business.
+Their thorough inspections and effective treatments have kept our restaurant pest-free for over a year." - John D., Restaurant Owner

 What are the most common pests in food establishments?

 Common pests include cockroaches, rodents, flies, and ants.
-Each requires specific strategies for effective control.
+Each poses unique challenges and requires specific control measures.

 How often should pest control services be scheduled?